Thái Nguyên province: Economy and development

-Farming, aquaculture and industries are some of the important economic activities of the province.
-In 2008, as against the national figure of 7,592 cooperatives of Agriculture, Forestry and Fishery cooperatives, there are only 83 agriculture cooperatives in the province.
+Farming, aquaculture and industries are some of the economic activities of the province.
+In 2008, as against the national figure of 7,592 cooperatives of Agriculture, Forestry and Fishery cooperatives, there are 83 agriculture cooperatives in the province.
 There were 638 farms as against the national number of 120,699 in 2008.
 The output value of agriculture produce at constant 1994 prices in the province was 1667.1 billion đồngs against the national value of 156681.9 billion đồngs.

 The province produced 410,400 tonnes of cereals as against the national production of 43.68 million tonnes.
 The per capita production of cereals in the province was 356.9 kg as against the national figure of 501.9 kg in 2007.
-In 2007, the industrial output of the province was a meagre 11,987.5 Bhilldongs against the national output of 1.47 million Bhilldongs.
+In 2007, the industrial output of the province was 11,987.5 Bhilldongs against the national output of 1.47 million Bhilldongs.

-The economy of the province is largely dictated by its capital city, Thái Nguyên, which is the fastest growing city of North Vietnam.
-The city is the gateway to northwest Vietnam.
-It is famous for its tree plantations.
-Its historical importance is due to the fact that Ho Chi Minh resided here in the Phu Dinh village of Dinh Hoa district when he planned Dien Bien Phu.
-Before he moved to Hanoi, he came here from Tan Trao and declared independence.
-The city is also the centre of heavy industries of northern Vietnam.
-Thái Nguyên Iron and Steel Company (TISCO), which is located in Thái Nguyên city, is one of Vietnam's top 20 state-owned companies, and has made a sizable contribution to Vietnam's economy.
-The city is located on the bank of the Cầu River has a geographical area of approximately 17707 ha and its population was 228,064 in 2005.

-Samsung Electronics has their largest mobile phone factory in Thai Nguyen, employing over 60,000 people.
-The factory has operated since 2014 and has an area of 100 ha.

-Thai Nguyen's export experienced a ten-fold increase to over US$23 billion in the 2013 – 2017 period.
-The province hosted nearly 7,200 businesses in 2020 with a combined capital value approaching US$5.4 billion.

-As per Thai Nguyen's Department of Industry and Trade, for the first three quarters of 2020, the province's total industrial gross output exceeded US$27 billion, while the domestic economic sector achieved US$1.8 billion.
-Both of these were over 70 percent of the province's annual target.
-In the same period, foreign-invested enterprises generated close to US$23 billion, an increase of 2.3 percent over the previous year.